 READ YOUR LEASE AND BECOME FAMILIAR WITH IT.

-When does the lease start and end?
-What are you renewal options?
+- When does the lease start and end?
+What are your renewal options?

 - What are the penalties for breaking the lease early or failing to pay rent on time?

 - Is there a particular way of providing important notices to your landlord?

 - Are you required to provide advanced notice of your intent to not renew the lease?

 - What options do you have if your landlord does not make repairs?